holmes1412/workflow-major/docs/en/about-upstream-1.md

  1. Weight random strategy, all targets are in the fusing period
  2. Consistent hash strategy, all targets are in the fusing period
- 3. Manual strategy &&try_another==true, all targets are in the fusing period
+ 3. Manual strategy and try_another==true, all targets are in the fusing period
- 4. Manual strategy &&try_another==false, and all the following three conditions shall meet at the same time:
+ 4. Manual strategy and try_another==false, and all the following three conditions shall meet at the same time:

     1).
-The master selected by the select function is in the fusing period, and all free devices are in the fusing period
+The main selected by the select function is in the fusing period, and all free devices are in the fusing period

     2).
-The master is a free master, or other targets in the group where the master is located are all in the fusing period
+The main is a free main, or other targets in the group where the main is located are all in the fusing period

     3).
 All free devices are in the fusing period

 # Upstream port priority